Sinus Lifting

 Cosmetic and Functional Restoration, replacing lost teeth with dental implants not only improves appearance, but also restores appropriate chewing function and prevents additional bone loss in the jaw.

 Zygomatic implants are lengthier implants that are anchored in the zygomatic bone (cheekbone), not the maxilla.
-These implants are used when there is extensive bone loss in the maxilla and standard implants or sinus lifts are not an option.
+These implants are used when there is extensive bone loss in the maxilla and standard implants are not an option.
 Zygomatic implants are an alternate therapy for patients who have substantial bone deficits in the upper jaw.

 Ridge expansion procedures can be performed to extend the alveolar ridge (the bone that supports the teeth) when the bone breadth is insufficient to insert an implant.
 This method entails carefully extending the bone with sophisticated equipment and bone graft materials to provide room for implant insertion.